pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---CPM.md

 The file will be created on disc with a .COM extension.

-The supported formats are displayed by omitting the -f option:
+The supported formats are displayed by specifying the `-h` option:

-     appmake +cpmdisk -b [any file]
+     appmake +cpmdisk -h